srsran/srsRAN_4G_docs/srslte_user_manuals/source/general/source/1_installation.rst

 Examples
 **********************
-If srsLTE is build from source, then preconfigured example use-cases can be found in the following folder: ```./srsLTE/build/lib/examples```
+If srsLTE is built from source, then preconfigured example use-cases can be found in the following folder: ```./srsLTE/build/lib/examples```

 The following list outlines some of the use-cases covered: